rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/self-managed/setup/prerequisites/index.md

     - Network Setup - VPC, subnets, security groups, VPC peering or transit gateways.
 As Privacera will be connecting to your data-sources you will need to think about the network connectivity.
     - Load balancer, DNS entries, TLS certificates - for securing the service endpoints
-1. **Privacera Manager** - Your Privacera Sales representative will give you
+1. **Privacera Manager** - This is the installation software used to configure and install Privacera software.
+Your Privacera Sales representative will give you the following,
        - Credentials for Privacera docker registry
        - Download URL of Privacera Manager software
 1. **Air gap network (optional)** - If you are in an air gap (no Internet access) network, you will need to host the docker images in your own docker registry.
 Refer to [Air-gap Installation](../air-gap-installation.md)